lydell/elm-version/README.md

 Note: `curl` or `wget` is required – you might need to install one of them depending on what docker image you use.

+It’s recommended to put the above code early in your Dockerfile so you can take advantage of caching.

 ### GitHub Actions

 ```yaml